 There were many other sources of flexibility that also helped.
 Most of the Paris outcome, including the national pledges, is not strictly binding.
 Quite apart from whether the concept of binding international law is an oxymoron, the nonbinding status of commitments has been liberating because there is a well-known tradeoff between legal status and the precision and ambition of commitments.
 If commitments are strictly binding, then countries will offer only conservative promises, which is one reason the Kyoto Protocol failed.
 Less binding commitments, by contrast, will have more detailed content and precision, which is what’s really needed at this stage.

 Another source of flexibility was the fact that many countries, long before Paris, were already working on the climate problem in smaller groups outside the United Nations.
 There were small groups of countries focused on forests — the area where the most progress in cutting emissions has been made in recent years.
 Other groups worked on the Arctic.
-Still others, with overlapping membership, are making tangible progress in cutting
+Still others, with overlapping membership, are making tangible progress in cutting short-lived climate pollutants, such as soot and methane.
+Most striking, in my view, was an announcement by the countries that account for most of the world’s spending on public sector energy research and development to double their investment.

 The French hosts were the first to say that Paris was a milestone in a process, not an end in itself.